Loaded Sweet Potato Fries

 Notes

-- Don’t overcrowd the pan: Spread the fries out with space between them so they roast instead of steam.
+- Don't overcrowd the pan: Spread the fries out in a single layer so they roast instead of steam.
+Use two pans if needed.

 Very yummy!!!